 Husky safaris are key to any winter holiday and today after full tuition you will get to take control of a team of dogs and explore the trails with your guide on a safari lasting around one hour.
 This is one of those family experiences that you will never forget.

 This afternoon you head to the famous Sámi Siida Museum.
 We know that the word museum strikes fear into the hearts of many children but this place offers so much.
-You’ll learn about the Sámi people, the local nature, their traditions and watch a DVD.
+You’ll learn about the Sámi people, the culture and their traditions.

 Day 7: Departure